7 Essential Oils for Fleas and Ticks on Dogs + 30 Toxic ones

 Rose Geranium Oil

-Direct undiluted Rose geranium oil on your dog okay.
+Direct undiluted Rose geranium oil on your dog is okay.
 Use 1 drop behind each shoulder blade and 1 drop near the base of the tail.

 Cedar oil is the go-to repellent for many of my friends.
 It is available for use on dogs and pets or in your home.
 Cedarcide makes a great flea & tick spray for both humans and pets.